 Capstone Essay Guidelines

 For their essay, students may choose any topic of interest to them within the field of European Studies.
 Students are also free to choose any member of the Notre Dame faculty to direct their essay, though the Nanovic Institute recommends choosing an advisor from the institute’s List of Nanovic Fellows because of their established interest in European Studies.
-Both the chosen topic and faculty advisor must be approved by the MES student coordinator before permission for credit hour registration will be granted.The MES essay should be a research project based on six to eight primary sources in addition to secondary material.
+Both the chosen topic and faculty advisor must be approved by the Director of Undergraduate Studies before permission for credit hour registration will be granted.The MES essay should be a research project based on six to eight primary sources in addition to secondary material.
 Students must adhere to the Academic Code of Honor when writing their essay and must therefore include citations in all appropriate situations, as well as corresponding bibliographic end material.

 Students should follow these style guidelines in writing their essays: